nabeelp/k8s-gitops-argo/README.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-What for the argocd-server pod to be running, and then navigate to your cluster by taking the following URL and replacing the text "<cluster-ip-or-fqdn>" with the relevant value for your cluster.
+Wait for the argocd-server pod to be running, and then navigate to your cluster by taking the following URL and replacing the text "<cluster-ip-or-fqdn>" with the relevant value for your cluster: `http://<cluster-ip-or-fqdn>/argocd/`.
 Once the login page displays, use the username of `admin` and the password returned from the last command above.